Witivio/Test-release-notes/src/trust-center/supported-clients/README.md

 # Supported Clients

 ## Microsoft Teams clients
-TeamsPro is a suite of web applications and a suite of integrated services accessible from Microsoft Teams.
+Witivio solutions are a suite of web applications and a suite of integrated services accessible from Microsoft Teams.
-TeamsPro can be accessed from the Microsoft Teams desktop client, mobile clients and from the Microsoft Teams web client.
+Depending of the solutions, they can be accessed from the Microsoft Teams desktop client, mobile clients and from the Microsoft Teams web client.
 [Get clients for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/get-clients)

 ## Operating systems and Browsers

-This page describes some of the limits, specifications, and other requirements that apply to Teams:
+This page describes some of the limits, specifications, and other requirements that apply to Microsoft Teams:
 [Limits and specifications for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/limits-specifications-teams#operating-systems)

 Especially: